-Upon completion of the defense and approval of the dissertation, the Doctoral Committee recommends, by submission of Ph.D.
-Form 5 (Report of Final Examination), that the Ph.D. be conferred.
-All members must also sign the Signature Page with a wet signature, which you will need to submit separately as a hard copy to Graduate Division as explained in section II.
+Upon completion of the defense and approval of the dissertation, the Doctoral Committee recommends, by signing the Report of Final Defense Approval Form via DocuSign, that the Ph.D. be conferred.
+All members must also sign the Signature Approval Page for Dissertation via DocuSign, which you will need to submit separately to Graduate Division as explained in section II.